Comment on page

 - Credential Provider Whitelist GUIDs By default, the Enzoic Client will disable other credential providers when it is installed.
 This reduces user confusion when there are multiple providers enabled.
 In the case where you wish for users to be able to use alternate credential providers in addition to the Enzoic provider, add the GUIDs for those providers to this whitelist.
 Doing this will ensure the Enzoic Client does not disable these other providers.

 This page is where the 1-click NIST Compliance feature can be enabled or disabled and where you may change the DC currently set as your Delegate Server.

 - 1-Click NIST Compliance Enabling this setting will enable a new widget on your Enzoic Console Dashboard, showing you your current NIST 800.63b compliance status.
-Any settings which are currently out of compliance will be called out there.
+When the option is initially checked, it will automatically update all of your policy settings to compliant values.
+However, you can subsequently manually modify policy settings and break compliance.
+If you do this, the widget will warn you about which settings/policies are out of compliance.
+NIST Compliance ensures the following settings are enabled:

 - Delegate Server The Delegate Server is the DC in your organization which performs the Password and Credentials Monitoring scans.
 These scans occur in an evenly spaced out manner over the course of the day and are generally a light workload on the server, but it is recommended to choose a lightly loaded or more powerful DC for this role to avoid introducing any potential performance problems.